Neural oscillation: Information processing

+Temporal decoding

+Single-cell intrinsic oscillators serve as valuable tools for decoding temporally-encoded sensory information.
+This information is encoded through inter-spike intervals, and intrinsic oscillators can act as 'temporal rulers' for precisely measuring these intervals.
+One notable mechanism for achieving this is the neuronal phase-locked loop (NPLL).
+In this mechanism, cortical oscillators undergo modulation influenced by the firing rates of thalamocortical 'phase detectors,' which, in turn, gauge the disparity between the cortical and sensory periodicity.

 Perception

 Synchronization of neuronal firing may serve as a means to group spatially segregated neurons that respond to the same stimulus in order to bind these responses for further joint processing, i.e. to exploit temporal synchrony to encode relations.
 Purely theoretical formulations of the binding-by-synchrony hypothesis were proposed first, but subsequently extensive experimental evidence has been reported supporting the potential role of synchrony as a relational code.

 The functional role of synchronized oscillatory activity in the brain was mainly established in experiments performed on awake kittens with multiple electrodes implanted in the visual cortex.
 These experiments showed that groups of spatially segregated neurons engage in synchronous oscillatory activity when activated by visual stimuli.
 The frequency of these oscillations was in the range of 40 Hz and differed from the periodic activation induced by the grating, suggesting that the oscillations and their synchronization were due to internal neuronal interactions.
 Similar findings were shown in parallel by the group of Eckhorn, providing further evidence for the functional role of neural synchronization in feature binding.
 Since then, numerous studies have replicated these findings and extended them to different modalities such as EEG, providing extensive evidence of the functional role of gamma oscillations in visual perception.

 Gilles Laurent and colleagues showed that oscillatory synchronization has an important functional role in odor perception.
 Perceiving different odors leads to different subsets of neurons firing on different sets of oscillatory cycles.
-These oscillations can be disrupted by GABA blocker picrotoxin, and the disruption of the oscillatory synchronization leads to impairment of behavioral discrimination of chemically similar odorants in bees and to more similar responses across odors in downstream β-lobe neurons.
+These oscillations can be disrupted by GABA blocker picrotoxin, and the disruption of the oscillatory synchronization leads to impairment of behavioral discrimination of chemically similar odorants in bees, and to more similar responses across odors in downstream β-lobe neurons.
 Recent follow-up of this work has shown that oscillations create periodic integration windows for Kenyon cells in the insect mushroom body, such that incoming spikes from the antennal lobe are more effective in activating Kenyon cells only at specific phases of the oscillatory cycle.

 Neural oscillations are also thought be involved in the sense of time and in somatosensory perception.
 However, recent findings argue against a clock-like function of cortical gamma oscillations.